manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

   - Launch the rubot_lidar_test.launch file and verify the number of laser beams.
 Create a new **rubot_lidar_test_custom.launch** and **rubot_lidar_test_custom.py**, including a laser_factor variable as beams/deg.

 Upload a zip file including:
+- picture containing:
-- picture of rviz screen where you can see the lidar distances
+  - rviz screen where you can see the lidar distances
+  - terminal running the "rubot_lidar_test_custom.launch" with distances readings
 - the rubot_lidar_test_custom.py,
 - rubot_custom.urdf,
 - rplidar_custom.launch,